 In Shakespeare, Not Stirred, two professors mix equal parts booze and Bard to help you through your everyday dramas.
 It’s like having Shakespeare right there in your living room, downing a great drink and putting your crappy day in perspective.
 So get out your cocktail shaker and lend him your ears.

 So, I teach Shakespeare for Kids classes all over the place, and most venues I teach at do not come with stages.
 I’ve performed in gyms, dance rooms, dojos, boyscout meeting areas, and classrooms.
 One thing is consistent, I need a place for the actors to go “off-stage”.
 That is why I created easy-to-assemble sides, built to travel and make an instant performance space!
-Below are the simple instructions for the inexpensive and portable sides.
-Once created, these sides take about 10 minutes to put up and take down, which makes them GREAT for quick performances like Playing With Plays … Continue reading

 I work with dozens and dozens of kids every year on memorizing lines and learning blocking while directing and teaching my Shakespeare for Kids plays.
 There’s a technique that I learned from another one of my instructors, Angi, about script highlighting that I want to share with you.
 Essentially, many of these kids have never been taught how to highlight or what basic blocking and stage directions are.
 So, to make it easy to teach these new kids, I’ve created a little saying for the kids to catch on to: IF IT’S YELLOW, IT’S WHAT YOU KNOW; IF IT’S BLUE, … Continue reading